Whitebolt/lodash-provider/README.md

 # Lodash Provider

-A lodash function provider that exports lodash function modules dynamically.
-The module is basically, sugar to help module creators in using lodash.
+A utility function provider that exports lodash functions dynamically.
+You can create your own hybrid utility module using a mix of your own functions and the lodash provided ones.

+The provider will search your own utility functions if requested method is not present try to load and present the lodash one.

 ## Install